nvdnkpr/abrest/README.md

 **Ab**straction for dealing with **REST**ful services so your can always be *abreast*.

 Abrest works on both the client and the server side (assuming your server side is running Node.JS).
+If you have any AMD setup (e.g. RequireJS or Almond), Abrest will use that.
+Otherwise, Abrest will just attach itself to the `this` variable (which is usually going to be `window`).

 ## Installation
 To install Abrest for your client side, you can run `bower install abrest` and to install it for your server-side (assuming you're using Node.JS) you can run `npm install abrest`